gitKrystan/2025-emberfest/slides.md

 # Live Demo: Pessimistic Mutation

 <!--
+Back to our live demo.
+Let's update a todo title and see what happens.

 - Initial Todo Count: A Few
 - API Reliability: Good
 - API Latency: Slow